 Siblings are treated separately.
 You need to provide documentation of a hardship.

 Transportation from established designated bus stops shall be provided for students who were granted an out-of-area transfer for daycare with a documented hardship only as defined by the Division of Student Support Services.

-Transportation is the responsibility of the parent or court appointed guardian for all other students attending a school as an out-of-area transfer.
+Transportation for all other requests is the responsibility of the parent or court-appointed guardian for all other students attending a school as an out-of-area transfer.